 - landscape-level nexus between biodiversity conservation and agriculture

-- governance of tenure, multi-stakeholder governance
+- governance of tenure with multi-stakeholder and multi-sector governance

 - social protection

 - agricultural innovation systems